CarlinWilliamson/FRCVisionTDU/README.md

 With this information we can aim and shoot at the goal.

 ## Features
-Seperate threads for capturing images, saving images for debugging, serving images over the web, communication with other devices and the main processing of images/localiation
+Seperate threads for capturing images, saving images for debugging, serving images over the web, communication with other devices and the main processing of images/localiation.
-Selects goals based upon their area, squareness and aspect ratio Ability to run and switch between multiple cameras with different goal selection parameters Runs at approximately 20fps on a raspberry pi 3
+Selects goals based upon their area, squareness and aspect ratio.
+Ability to run and switch between multiple cameras with different goal selection parameters.
+Runs at approximately 20fps on a raspberry pi 3.

 ## Running this code
-detect_goals.py is the main entry point
+detect_goals.py is the main entry point.
-There are also systemd files wihch can be used to run this as a service on external hardware
+There are also systemd files wihch can be used to run this as a service on external hardware.

 ## Where's the git history
 Unfortunately I was using subversion while writing this the respository for which I do not have access to anymore.